ayushkumarshah/dotfiles-mac/README.md

   After this step, use Iterm2 terminal instead of the normal terminal.

-- --apps:-- Install apps which are not present in the default brew or cask packages.
+- **apps:** Install apps which are not present in the default brew or cask packages.
 You can view and edit the file `scripts/app.sh` as per your need.

   ```console
   $ ./setup.sh apps
   ```

-- --homebrew:-- It installs the default homebrew installer along with git and zsh.
+- **homebrew:** It installs the default homebrew installer along with git and zsh.
 You don't need to install this as you have already done at the beginning.

   ```console
   $ ./setup.sh homebrew
   ```

-- --ssh:-- It creates a SSH key for your gihub and copies it in the clipboard ready to paste in the github account.
+- **ssh:** It creates a SSH key for your gihub and copies it in the clipboard ready to paste in the github account.

   ```console
   $ ./setup.sh ssh